Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Home and road insights

-- Arizona has covered the spread twice at home, and is 3-2 overall there, this season.
+- At home this year, Arizona has two wins against the spread and is 3-2 overall.

-- This year, in five home games, Arizona has gone over the total twice.
+- In five home games this season, Arizona has gone over the total twice.

-- Los Angeles has two wins against the spread, and is 4-2 overall, in away games.
+- In away games, Los Angeles has two wins against the spread and is 4-2 overall.

-- Away from home, the Rams have two wins ATS (2-3) as 2.5-point underdogs or more.
+- The Rams have two wins ATS (2-3) on the road as 2.5-point underdogs or more.

-- Los Angeles has gone over the total in three of six away games this year.
+- This year, in three of six road games Los Angeles has hit the over.

 Powered by Data Skrive.